 (ii) 1 day's wages if the work is more than half but does not exceed his normal hours of work.

 In PayrollPanda, you can create a custom Overtime item with multiplier rate of 1 and add 4 hours for half day's wage and 8 hours for full day.
-Please read here for more info on how to create custom overtime.
+Please read this article on how to create custom overtime.

 For overtime work on a rest day outside normal working hours, an employee shall be paid at a rate which is not less than two times his hourly rate of pay.